MicrosoftDocs/sql-docs/docs/machine-learning/package-management/install-additional-r-packages-on-sql-server.md

 ---
 title: Install new R packages
-description: Learn how to use sqlmlutils to install new R packages to an instance of SQL Server Machine Learning Services or SQL Server R Services. ms.prod: sql ms.technology: machine-learning
+description: Learn how to use sqlmlutils to install new R packages to an instance of SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning

-ms.date: 11/20/2019
+ms.date: 04/24/2020
 ms.topic: conceptual
 author: garyericson
 ms.author: garye